rabbithay/gratibox/README.md

 ## About 🧘‍♀️

 <p>
     An app to recurrently receive products that inspire gratitude.
-Ideal to accompany your in your moments of meditation and contemplation of nature.
+Ideal to accompany in your moments of meditation and contemplation of nature.
 Namastê
 </p>
 <br>